google/uribeacon/android-uribeacon/uribeacon-validator/README.md

 # UriBeacon Validation App #

 ## Overview ##
-The UriBeacon Validation app is design for developers to test their implementations of the UriBeacon.
+The purpose of the UriBeacon Validation app is to allow developers to test their implementations of UriBeacon.
 The app consists of two sets of tests: Core UriBeacon Tests and Spec UriBeacon Tests.

 ### Core UriBeacon Tests ###